zond/dipact/packages/native-app/README.md

 Once you have an Android emulator working on your device, follow these steps to get the application running on the emulator.

-* Ensure you have yarn install globally: `npm install -g yarn`.

-* From the project root (`dipact/`) run `yarn install` and then run `yarn bootstrap`.
-This will make the `packages/common` folder available to the app during development.
-This step takes several minutes.
+- During development, we want changes to packages/common to be reflected immediately in the android emulator.
+To do this we need to follow a few steps:
+  - Build the package: inside `packages/common` run `yarn build:native`
+  - Link the package: inside `packages/common` run `yarn link`
+  - Link the package to native-app: inside native app run `yarn link @diplicity/common`
+  - Watch for changes in common: inside `packages/common` run `yarn build:watch:native`

-* Change into the native app directory (`dipact/packages/native-app`) and run `yarn android`.
+- Change into the native app directory (`dipact/packages/native-app`) and run `yarn android`.
 This will launch the app in your emulator.

 Once the app is running on your emulator you can check that the `@diplicity/common` package is set up correctly by navigating to `packages/common` and checking that updates to the package are reflected in ht emulator.